-The lands engulfed by the fog look the same as they did before, even in the sky and on the horizon where one would expect to see a colorless grey blanketing our view.
+The lands engulfed by the fog look the same as they did before, even in the sky and on the horizon where one would expect to see a colorless blur blanketing our view.
 Instead, there is only the occasional misty distortion which we must pass through.
 But even so, this partitioned part of the world is undoubtedly its own dimension.
 As the fog diffuses across the world, the parts within and without becomes diffused as well.
-The Old One at the root is internally named the “Diffused One”, (拡散のモノ) while the demon Vanguards encountered near the edges are more accurately the “Diffused Vanguards”. (拡散の尖兵) As the fog spreads, so do these demons, hence they are the ancient beast’s vanguards.
+The Old One at the root is internally named the “Diffused One”, (拡散のモノ) while the demon Vanguards encountered near the edges are more accurately the “Diffused Vanguards”. (拡散の尖兵) As the fog spreads, so do these demons, hence they are the ancient beast’s vanguards — the fog essentially being an extension of their master.
 And it is because space within the fog itself is diffusing that we can occasionally see faint “spirits” of people from other “worlds”.
 Nothing clarifies whether these dispersed subdimensions are concurrent with each other or simply segregated by individual timespace, but they definitely since they are the primary reason for both summoning and invasions.
 Odd as these power, they are appropriate for the medium.

-Proof of a “slayer of demons” who was permitted by the Keyman.
+Proof of a “demon slayer” who was permitted by the Keyman.
 When you die, lose your body, and become a soul body, you can use this and place a soul sign. (this item can only be used with a soul body)

 A soul sign is transferred to another diffused world, and you are summoned from another world as a phantom.
 If you can help the summoner and defeat a demon, you regain your body and make a comeback.